Many people find the architectural process daunting or convoluted, yet it doesn’t need to be.

 The RIBA Plan of Work 2013 provides an industry-recognised, step-by-step guide for all those involved in the briefing, designing and constructing of architectural buildings.

-At Clear Architects, we have incorporated the RIBA Plan of Work into our own 4-step process for all our projects – see it in full, below.
+We have incorporated the RIBA Plan of Work into our own 4-step process for all our projects – see it in full, below.

 We believe this clarifies what is involved in the architectural process and demystifies it for those who are not in the industry.

 When you contact us, one of our team will ask some key details about you and the project.
 An architect will contact you to discuss in more detail your individual brief and make an appointment to view the building/site.